itom-project/itom-project.github.io/mainsite_hidden/source/plugins/grabber/IDSuEyeCamera.rst

 * itom setup 2.0.0: This plugin has been compiled using the uEye SDK 4.61
 * itom setup 2.1.0: This plugin has been compiled using the uEye SDK 4.61
-* itom setup 2.2.0: This plugin has been compiled using the uEye SDK 4.80
+* itom setup 2.2.0, 2.2.1: This plugin has been compiled using the uEye SDK 4.80 (In order to use newer USB3 cameras with the USB2 port, install the 4.81 driver)
+* itom setup > 2.2.1: This plugin has been compiled using the uEye SDK 4.81